mbukatov/cephmetrics/README.md

 ### Edit the inventory file

 A file named ~/cephmetrics/inventory needs to be created.
 Ansible-playbook will use this inventory file when installing cephmetrics.
 Inventory is an INI-like format file with entries for ceph-grafana and all the parts of the ceph cluster.
+A template for this file can be copied from ~/cephmetrics/ansible/inventory.sample

 Its format looks like:

     [ceph-grafana]
-    cephmetrics.example.com ansible_connection=local
+    grafana_host.example.com

     [osds]
     osd0.example.com